Couples Therapy: Reddit Edition | Reading Reddit Stories

 Lastly, someone says, WTF, I've spent money on plenty of dates in my past and regretted it, but I've never had the audacity to demand reimbursement even when things didn't go where I wanted.

+If anything, you underreacted.
 I would have laughed in his face and told him to eat shit.

-Like, how are you going to ask someone on dates, then demand your money back, especially after you have paid for some and even gotten him stuff as well?
+Like, how are you going to ask someone on dates, then demand your money back, especially after you have paid for some and even gotten him stuff as well.

+Maybe don't spend so much money on the dates if you can't afford it.
 Like, hello, he's lucky as hell you're a nice person because this is just insane to me.

 Definitely never go on a date with this fool ever again.
+These commenters are

+like, They have a gun at the screen.
 I feel like this is all the same girl.

-fun to me when a comment you can tell they have experience with something and they're like letting it out there.
+It's it's always it's always fun to me when a comment you can tell they have experience with something and they're like letting it out there.

 Well, guess what?